farukcakal/farukcakal/README.md

 💻 **Problem-Solver:** Building efficient software solutions and creative workarounds for complex challenges.
 🔧 **Expertise:** Full stack development with a particular focus on backend applications.
 🎓 **Educational Background:** Computer Programming and Management Information Systems.
-⚡ **Hobbies:** Cycling, football, playing video games, and reading about history and technology.
+⚡ **Hobbies:** Cycling, football, playing video games, and reading about technology.

 💡 _"Code, coffee, and creativity—my recipe for success."_